 I already know I’m going to be SHOCKED.
 More to come on that topic soon.

-Not a whole heck of a lot has happened on the blog apart from me updating posts, fixing broken links, and making sure they all comply with Search Engine Optimization.
+Not a whole heck of a lot has happened on the blog apart from me updating posts, fixing broken links, and ensuring they all comply with Search Engine Optimization.

-If you ever find a broken link please alert me so I can fix it. 🙂
+If you ever find a broken link, please alert me to fix it. 🙂

-In the new year, I’d like to have a budget binder completed.
+I want to complete a budget binder in the new year.
 That’s all I will say.

-The new 2021 Canadian Budget Binder Excel Spreadsheet will be ready in time for January 2021.
+The new 2021 Canadian Budget Binder Excel Spreadsheet will be ready for January 2021.

-If you have any ideas for the blog that you’d like to see or topics that you feel I should discuss please message me.
+Please message me if you have any ideas for the blog you’d like to see or topics you feel I should discuss.

 I love hearing from the fans and knowing what they want to know about.

-Don’t be shy, I’m just a guy on a mission to bring financial knowledge to as many people as I can.
+Don’t be shy; I’m just a guy on a mission to bring financial knowledge to as many people as possible.

 Please share CBB to help us grow.